hx2A/py5website/main/install.rst

     py5.run_sketch()

 You should see a small window that draws squares as you move your mouse around.
 If that works, have a look at the :doc:`tutorials` for more interesting examples.

 Anaconda Setup
 ==============

 `Anaconda <https://www.anaconda.com/products/individual>`_ is a widely used platform for working with Python and the open-source ecosystem.
 It makes it very easy to create and manage Python environments containing various Python libraries such as py5.
-Anaconda will also make it easy for you to use other popular Python tools such as Jupyter notebooks.
+Anaconda will also make it easy for you to use other popular Python tools such as Jupyter Notebooks.

 First you will need to `download the Anaconda Installer for your Operating System <https://www.anaconda.com/products/individual#Downloads>`_.
 Anaconda's `installation instructions <https://docs.anaconda.com/anaconda/install/>`_ are extensive and should be able to provide the necessary guidance for your computer.